 It must be compression molded or catalyzed in a mold at high temperature, which makes it much more expensive than thermo plastics that can be injection molded.

+René 41 is an extremely tough high temperature nickel-chrome-molybdenum alloy.
 The machinability of this material is the very lowest of any commercially available alloy.
-Once the blank is formed, grinding and lapping are no problem.
+But once the blank is machined, grinding and lapping are no problem.
 High quality balls can be produced from this material.

 Tantalum balls or beads find frequent use as radiographic markers, because of their bio-compatibility.
-These balls balls or beads can be implanted to form three dimensional markers for orthopedic evaluation after surgery.
+These balls can be implanted to form three dimensional markers for orthopedic evaluation after surgery.
 A ring of these radio graphically opaque markers are used at both ends of stints and shunts, providing a well defined address for the implanted devices.
-This material is used as an X-ray opaque tracer in medical implants.
+This material is used as an x-ray-opaque tracer in medical implants.
 An attached ball will define the position of a catheter.
 Tantalum is a very dense heavy metal (Ta) atomic weight is 180.947, density: 16.6g/cm^3.
 Unlike tungsten, it is very ductile and malleable.
-There is no reaction with either hydrochloric acid ( HCL) or nitric acid (HNO3).
+It will produce no reaction with either hydrochloric acid ( HCL) or nitric acid (HNO3).
 When Tantalum is implanted in a patient, it must be processed according to specification ASTM F560 (Medical Grade).